 Through adventures or character driven stories, I get to rewrite my childhood as many times as I want and hope that it will give readers time to pause and reflect on theirs.

-CJ Mun is a storyteller.
+Cynthia Jeong Mun is a storyteller.
 She writes fiction for children of all ages.
 She has received grant support from both the Nevada Arts Council and National Endowment for the Arts.
 She is the Regional Advisor of Nevada for the national Society of Children’s Book Writers & Illustrators (SCBWI).
-She lives in Las Vegas.
+She lives in Summerlin Las Vegas.